dmaivel/dmaivel.github.io/site/content/posts/outperform-cublas-with-opengl.md

 ## Closing remarks

 Reflecting on all that has been discussed, running compute intensive calculations through the rendering pipeline is clearly possible.
-Writing performant and functional kernels purely in fragment shaders, however, is very much so a pain.
-Drivers across different vendors are very different from each other, meaning unless extensively tested, this project could have significantly varying performance.
-Even on the same system, the benchmarks can be very inconsistent as it appears the demos begin to slow down with extended uptimes.
-These inconsistencies are coupled with the fact that these kernels can hog the graphics pipeline when processing large amounts of data for extended periods of time, taking away resources from other graphical tasks.
+Writing performant and functional kernels purely in fragment shaders, however, is quite a pain.
+Drivers across different vendors have their own respective quirks, meaning unless extensively tested, this project could have very inconsitent performance.
+Even on the same system, the benchmarks can become skewed as it appears the demos begin to slow down with extended uptimes.
+These inconsistencies are coupled with the fact that these kernels hog the graphics pipeline when processing large amounts of data for extended periods of time, taking away resources from other graphical tasks.

-Nonetheless compute over fragment shaders proved to be quite effective for small to medium-sized data.
-On the other hand, I can't quite say the same for the largest batches of data, in which case you may want to stick to better optimized compute libraries.
+Nonetheless compute over fragment shaders proved to be quite viable for small to medium-sized data.
+As for the larger batches of data, you would want to stick to real compute libraries.

 ## Source code